kevinpt/opbasm/README.txt

 On Linux systems you may need to install with root privileges using the _sudo_ command.

+If you can't use the installer script, it is possible to run _opbasm.py_ directly without installation.

+On Windows you can download and run the executable installer as an alternative to manually running _setup.py_ from the command line.

 After a successful install the Opbasm scripts will be available.
 On Linux they should be immediately accessible from your current search path.
 On Windows you will need to make sure that the <Python root>\Scripts directory is in your %PATH% environment variable.

-If you can't use the installer script, it is possible to run _opbasm.py_ directly without installation.

 ==Using Opbasm==